Banakin/snake84CE/README.md

 A port of the classic game Snake made for the Ti 84-Plus CE.

 ## Dependencies
 Please install the CLib library in order to run the game.
-YOu may do so [here](https://tiny.cc/clibs).
+You may do so [here](https://tiny.cc/clibs).

 ### The game requires the libraries from CE-Programming
 Github of the toolchain: [github.com/CE-Programming/toolchain](https://github.com/CE-Programming/toolchain)